Try Biteable to create video presentations – it’s really, really simple

 Again; short, short, short

 - Since every segment (or “scene”) is only a few seconds long, a video with 5 or 6 segments might end up still being a minute or less.
 It is therefore just not the vehicle for content-heavy presentations.
+(Please remember that the time it takes for people to skip out of a video as quickly as in 5 seconds.)

 - There is a limit of up to 100 scenes per Biteable video.
 Frankly, I wonder why anyone would go that far.
 It would look like a stitched-up quilt.